 A drill rap storyteller who chronicled the brutal realities of Chicago's South Side with a novelist's eye for detail and unflinching narrative force.

-King Von's music was not just a product of his environment; it was a stark, magnetic documentary of it.
-Born Dayvon Bennett in Chicago's South Side, his life was shaped by the same streets he would later mythologize.
-Incarcerated as a teenager, he began writing rhymes seriously while in prison, honing a style that was less about melodic hooks and more about visceral, sequential storytelling.
-His breakthrough came with 'Crazy Story,' a track that played like a three-minute crime thriller, complete with plot twists and character motives.
-Signed to Lil Durk's OTF label, Von rapidly released music that felt urgent and dense.
-His debut album, 'Welcome to O'Block,' was a panoramic view of street life, balancing grim tales with moments of loyalty and loss.
-His delivery was conversational yet intense, pulling listeners into the passenger seat of his narratives.
-Von's tragic death in a 2020 altercation in Atlanta cut short a voice that was just reaching its peak, cementing his legacy as a raw chronicler whose stories mirrored the perilous world they depicted.
+King Von released 'Crazy Story,' a three-minute crime thriller track that established his signature style of visceral, sequential storytelling.
+Born Dayvon Bennett in Chicago's South Side, his life was shaped by the streets he later mythologized.
+Incarcerated as a teenager, he began writing rhymes seriously in prison, honing a delivery that was conversational yet intense.
+Signed to Lil Durk's OTF label, Von rapidly released urgent, dense music.
+His debut album, 'Welcome to O'Block,' offered a panoramic view of street life, balancing grim tales with moments of loyalty and loss.
+Von's death in a 2020 altercation in Atlanta cut short a voice reaching its peak.
+He remains a raw chronicler whose stories mirrored the perilous world they depicted.

 1981–1996